 Ring-necked pheasant, Eastern Meadlowlarks, American woodcock, scarlet tanager, bobolink, yellow warbler, Eastern towhee, yellow-billed cuckoo can be heard and spotted in the park's open areas, pastures and shrubland.

 Signs of an active beaver population can be seen in the number of ponds that dot the forest.
-Deer, free-ranging cattle, wild turkey, bobcat, skunk and red fox can be observed along the park's network of roadways.
+White-tailed deer, free-ranging cattle, wild turkey, bobcat, skunk and red fox can be observed along the park's network of roadways.

 If you are camping here, listen for the calls of the screech, barred and great horned owls in the evening.
 The area is also well known for its varied species of raptors which include the American kestrel, northern harrier.